Xceptance/xlt-jmeter-suite/README.md

 ## Limitations
 By design, the load test config is not read from the JMeter file.
 This has to be done the classical way.

+It is strictly recommended to only have one active thread group per scenario (`.jmx` file).
+Since this will be directly visible in the report later.
+Multiple thread groups, in one `.jmx` file, will be listed as action at the moment.